seanmcne/Microsoft.Xrm.Data.PowerShell/CONTRIBUTE.md

 ## How to contribute
 Thanks for your interests and effort to contribute to this module!!!
-These are basic steps how to contribute:smile:
+These are basic steps for how to contribute:smile:

 #### Start from addng an issue
 Regardleess you fix the issue or add new function, please add an issue first so that everyone can aware what's the current issues/challenges.